• SearchSearch Site

 • Encourage creativity – innovation, imagination and spirituality

 As we live in a changing world, we understand the need to have an evolving, adaptable curriculum.
 We constantly review our curriculum provision according to the needs and aspirations of our current learners.
-This is because we believe that all children are entitled to receive a high quality curriculum that encourages the highest possible standards and fosters life-long learning.
+This is because we believe that all children are entitled to receive a high-quality curriculum that encourages the highest possible standards and fosters lifelong learning.

 CURRICULUM IMPACT